Heye, Guiyang County: History

 In 1527 during the Ming dynasty, it known as "Chaozongli" (南乡朝宗里).
 In 1640, it belonged to Jinshan Township (金三乡).
 In 1930 it came under the jurisdiction of the Second District of Guiyang County.
 After the founding of the Communist State in 1956, Heye Township was established.
 In July 1961 it was renamed "Heye People's Commune".
 In July 1996 it was upgraded to a town.

 Geography

 The average altitude of Heye is 585 m above sea level.
 The highest point in the town is Jinxianzhai (金仙寨), which, at 1250 m above sea level.
 The lowest point is Guanxiashui (观下水), which stands 280 m above sea level.

 The town has a subtropical humid monsoon climate.
 The frost-free period averaged 200 days per year.
 The average annual sunshine is 1800 hours.
 The annual average precipitation is 1400 to 1700 mm.

 Economy

 The town's main industries are agriculture and mining.
 Coal and graphite are major mineral resources.
 The main cash crops are rice, konjac, ginger, chili pepper and kiwifruit.

 Education

 As of 2011, there are 10 kindergartens, 15 primary schools and one middle school in the town.

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.